C2SM/c2sm.github.io/models/cosmo.md

 The COSMO model is a limited-area, non-hydrostatic model developed by a collaboration of National Weather Services called the [Consortium for Small-scale Modeling](http://www.cosmo-model.org/).

 ## Support status
-C2SM currently facilitates the utilization of COSMO on the [Piz Daint](https://www.cscs.ch/computers/piz-daint) computing platform for the CPU and GPU architectures.
-The `master` and `c2sm-features` branches are continuously tested an Piz Daint.
+C2SM currently facilitates the utilisation of COSMO on the [Piz Daint](https://www.cscs.ch/computers/piz-daint) computing platform for CPU and GPU architectures.
+The `master` and `c2sm-features` branches are being continuously tested an Piz Daint.

-The following table summarizes the features ported to GPU and their correspoding namelist parameters.
+The following table summarises the features ported to GPU and their correspoding namelist parameters.

 <details close markdown="block">
 <summary>gpu ported COSMO features</summary>